 HM 281 urges the President to issue final approval of the Keystone XL Pipeline Project (Project).
-The proposed Project advocates for the construction of an 875 mile pipeline spanning between Morgan, Montana to Steele City, Nebraska.
+The proposed Project involves the construction of an 875-mile pipeline between Morgan, Montana, and Steele City, Nebraska.
 The Project would also cross the U.S.-Canadian border at Morgan, Montana.
-The construction of the Project is the fourth and final phase of the larger Keystone Pipeline (Pipeline), a pipeline infrastructure that would have the capacity to deliver roughly 830,000 barrels per day (bpd) of crude oil from oil sands in Canada to the Gulf Coast of Texas.
+The construction of the Project is the fourth and final phase of the larger Keystone Pipeline (Pipeline), a pipeline infrastructure that would have the capacity to deliver roughly 830,000 barrels per day of crude oil from oil sands in Canada to the Gulf Coast of Texas.

-Supporters of the Keystone XL Pipeline state obtaining crude oil via the Pipeline from Canada would reduce the necessity to rely on foreign oil companies in more unstable regions and would create more U.S. jobs.
-Supporters also argue that not only is the Pipeline convenient, but it is also the safest way to transport hazardous substances such as oil.
+Supporters of the Keystone XL Pipeline state that obtaining crude oil via the Pipeline from Canada would reduce the necessity to rely on foreign oil companies in more unstable regions and would create more U.S. jobs.
+Supporters also claim that the Pipeline is convenient and is the safest way to transport hazardous substances such as oil.

-Those in opposition to the Keystone XL Pipeline argue that the potential environmental impacts outweigh the economic benefits.
+Opponents of the Keystone XL Pipeline assert that the potential environmental impacts outweigh the economic benefits.
 In Florida, the opposition is concerned about the atmospheric carbon pollution and its related impacts that are associated with emissions from burning fossil fuels.

 All proposed petroleum pipelines that cross international borders of the U.S. must go through the Presidential Permit process per Executive Order 13337.
 As part of the Presidential Permit process, in January 2014 the Department of State (Department) completed and published its Final Supplemental Environmental Impact Statement (FSEIS) of the Project.
-The published FSEIS triggered a 90 day window in which the Department must obtain comment on the FSEIS from various agencies identified in Executive Order 13337.
-Beginning on February 5, 2014, the Department also began a 30 day public comment period.
-This window does not impact the President's undetermined timeline for making a decision on the Project's application.
+The published FSEIS triggered a 90-day window in which the Department must obtain comment on the FSEIS from various agencies identified in Executive Order 13337.
+Beginning on February 5, 2014, the Department also began a 30-day public comment period.
+This window does not impact the President's unspecified timeline for making a decision on the Project's application.